European AI sovereignty

 - Releasability is not a technical flag.
 Coalition training and deployment frequently require parallel model lines: one model trained on national-only data, another trained on releasable subsets, and sometimes mission-specific fine-tunes.
 This multiplies lifecycle complexity and makes sovereign training capacity more—not less—important.

 This is why training on classified data requires sovereign infrastructure.
-If the training environment is not under national (or explicitly agreed coalition) control, then the state cannot credibly claim control over the data-to-model transformation.
-“Cloud-region hosting” is not equivalent to sovereignty if the provider retains administrative access paths, if incident response is constrained by vendor processes, or if legal and contractual dependencies limit forensic transparency.
-In sensitive programs, the practical question is: can the authority responsible for security accreditation fully enumerate, test, and approve the system boundary?
+If the training environment isn’t under national (or explicitly agreed coalition) control, the state cannot credibly claim control over the data-to-model transformation.
+“Cloud-region hosting” isn’t equivalent to sovereignty if the provider retains administrative access paths, if incident response is constrained by vendor processes, or if legal and contractual dependencies limit forensic transparency.
+In sensitive programs, the practical question is simple: can the authority responsible for security accreditation fully enumerate, test, and approve the system boundary?
 If the answer is “not without a third party’s cooperation,” sovereignty is already diluted.

 Data governance also shapes retraining cycles and model design choices.
-If data can only be accessed in a high-side enclave, then model architectures must support segmented training, strict lineage, and controlled export of artifacts.
-If cross-domain transfer is limited to weights (or to distilled representations), then the program must plan for separate evaluation regimes, leakage testing, and strict controls against inadvertent memorization of sensitive content.
-These are not abstract compliance requirements; they are operational constraints that determine whether an AI system can be sustained in peacetime and adapted in crisis.
+If data can only be accessed in a high-side enclave, model architectures must support segmented training, strict lineage, and controlled export of artifacts.
+If cross-domain transfer is limited to weights or to distilled representations, the program must plan for separate evaluation regimes, leakage testing, and strict controls against inadvertent memorization of sensitive content.
+These aren't abstract compliance requirements.
+They're operational constraints that determine whether an AI system can be sustained in peacetime and adapted in crisis.

 Training infrastructure as strategic asset

 The distinction between inference infrastructure and training infrastructure is foundational.
-Inference can often be distributed, resource-efficient, and embedded: models can run on edge devices, tactical servers, shipboard compute, or hardened datacenters with relatively modest power and cooling.
+Inference can be distributed, resource-efficient, and embedded: models can run on edge devices, tactical servers, shipboard compute, or hardened datacenters with modest power and cooling.
 Training is different.
-Training is an industrial process that demands dense compute, high-bandwidth interconnects, high-throughput storage, disciplined MLOps, and a security posture robust enough to withstand both cyber threats and insider risk.
-The sovereignty question is therefore not “Can we deploy a model?” but “Can we sustain the capability to produce and evolve models under our own security and operational assumptions?”
+It's an industrial process demanding dense compute, high-bandwidth interconnects, high-throughput storage, disciplined MLOps, and a security posture strong enough to withstand cyber threats and insider risk.
+The sovereignty question isn't “Can we deploy a model?”
+It's “Can we sustain the capability to produce and evolve models under our own security and operational assumptions?”

 A sovereign training environment for defense typically requires some combination of: